nrlchow/Behavioral-Cloning-Project/README.md

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 50 as evidenced by below training result.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

-Here is a result of the trained model.
+Here is the result of the trained model.
 ____________________________________________________________________________________________________
     Epoch 1/50
     50016/50016 [==============================] - 50s - loss: 0.0449 - val_loss: 0.0290